Close

 4. Go back to App Limits and change the allowed time spent on specific apps per day.

-This allows you to review account changes, enable restrictions where necessary, and set content privacy restrictions that you may have overlooked before.
+This allows you to review account changes, enable privacy restrictions where necessary, and set content privacy restrictions that you may have overlooked before.
 Always make sure that your phones are running on the latest version of iOS for the best performance and safety.

 Extra Tips for Parents to Keep Kids Safe on iPhone